Anthrobotics/wolf-actuator/README.md

 ![alt text](https://github.com/Anthrobotics/.github/blob/main/profile/images/wolf-v1.1-cross-section.png?raw=true)

 # Testing
-A number of tests have been performed on V1.0 of WOLF.
+A number of tests have been performed on V1.1 and V1.2 of WOLF.
 The test model of WOLF was entirely 3D-printed using Polysonic PLA.
 Initial torque testing demonstrated that WOLF could output ~40.8 Nm of continuous torque, while consuming 10 A @ 30 VDC.
 Further testing will be performed to evaluate WOLF's performance at higher current limits, and with SLS-printed nylon gears.
+Peak torque achieved using PLA gearing (with no damage) is 90 Nm.

 The actuator was capable of rotating the entire leg of our humanoid robot approximately 75 degrees in both forward and reverse directions.
 The weight of the leg is ~6 Kg, and 110 cm in height.